 The Real Milk Paint Co.

 The Real Milk Paint Co.'s interior paints (in 56 colors) are made from organic materials such as milk—but also food-grade proteins, clay, and natural pigment, making it completely non-toxic and biodegradable.
-In just 30 minutes, it dries into a matte, velvet, and somewhat chalky finish (versus the 24 hours most conventional paints call for) and there's no need for prepping surfaces beforehand.
+In just 30 minutes, it dries into a matte, velvet, and somewhat chalky finish (versus the 24 hours most conventional paints call for), and there's no need for prepping surfaces beforehand.

 Created from raw and sustainable materials, Sherwin-Williams' Harmony interior acrylic latex paint is a zero-VOC formula that actually helps improve indoor air quality by removing common odors from cooking, pets, and cigarette smoke and reducing the levels of formaldehyde that's off-gassed by certain carpets, cabinetry, and insulation.
 It dries to a washable surface within 24 hours and also contains antimicrobial ingredients that inhibit the growth of mold and mildew once it dries.

-Clare came onto the scene in 2018 and it's quickly become a fan favorite not just for its commitment to supporting healthy indoor environments (with its zero-VOC formula), but also for the way the brand has disrupted the traditional painting zeitgeist.
-It was developed by interior designer Nicole Gibbons who was tired of the rigmarole of paint shopping and selection—and the waste produced by typical paint supplies.
+Clare came onto the scene in 2018, and it's quickly become a fan favorite not just for its commitment to supporting healthy indoor environments (with its zero-VOC formula), but also for the way the brand has disrupted the traditional painting zeitgeist.
+It was developed by interior designer Nicole Gibbons, tired of the rigmarole of paint shopping and selection—and the waste produced by typical paint supplies.
 She created a line of 56 colors (with corresponding peel-and-stick paint swatches) in recycled-resin cans.
 Clare acrylic latex paint is formulated without toxic air contaminants, hazardous air pollutants, or any chemicals on the EPA's chemicals of concern list.

 Transparency is the main ethos of ECOS Paints; they disclose everything they put into each gallon of their water-based, odorless, non-toxic paint.
 Spoiler: You won't see any VOCs.
 ECOS Paints are trusted enough to cover the walls of Google and Facebook's offices, and they promise their paints provide one-and-a-half times the coverage of most other brands.
 Plus, the brand's commitment to offering almost unlimited shades (1,300-plus) means they'll match any color you present to one of their own.